chris-calo/redux-sample/README.md

   platform, alongside a subscription to the NHL league.
 - A further caveat of the MSF.com's non-commercial API, which was used to build this program, is that it is limited to only a few requests per day.
-As a result, not only was this program required to be built with a very small window for debugging, but it also affects its usage.
-As such, if this program was initially intended for your use, you should have received, a JSON file containing a small sampling of NHL data.
+As such, if this program was specifically built for your use, you should have received, a JSON file containing a small sampling of NHL data.
 By playing it in `/src/shared/`, the program will boot and allow for searching.
 Unfortunately, because sorting is tied to the API, it will be non-functional using this method.
+- Unfortunately, since MSF.com's filter is fairly limited and a fuzzy search module is used client-side, sorting is temporarily disabled when searching.
+This is simply due to the way the search algorithm works.
+In a true, production environment, data would be cached, and likely all sorting and filtering would be done outside of the third-party API.
 - This program is not an example of good user-interface design, merely a simple case showing that the API can be communicated with.
 Please don't judge it on its visual merit, I can do FAAAAAAAAR better.